-Embryo transfer can be performed at different stages of embryonic development, including day two or day three, or later in the blastocyst stage, which was first performed in 1984.
+Embryo transfer can be performed at different stages of embryonic development, including day two or three, or later in the blastocyst stage, which was first performed in 1984.
 Aashakiran IVF is one example of a clinic that offers embryo transfer as part of their assisted reproductive services.